ptaconet/getremotedata/README.md

 when downloaded manually, spatial datasets might cover quite large areas, or include many dimensions (e.g. the multiple bands for a MODIS product).
-If your aera of interest is smaller or if you do not need all the dimensions, why donwloading the whole dataset ?
+If your aera of interest is smaller or if you do not need all the dimensions, why downloading the whole dataset ?
 Whenever possible (i.e. made possible by the data provider - check section [Behind the scene… how it works](#behind-the-scene-...-how-it-works)), `getRemoteData` enables to download the data strictly for your region and dimensions of interest.

+Finally, getRemoteData relies as much as possible on open and standard data access protocols (eg. OPeNDAP), which makes it (and by extension, your script) less vulnerable to external changes than packages or applications relying on APIs.

 **When should you use `getRemoteData` ?**